The Environment

 Pay Quartiles By Gender

-The figures set out above have been calculated using the standard methodologies used in the Gender pay gap reporting: guidance for employers published on 27 February 2023.
+The figures set out above have been calculated using the standard methodologies used in the Gender pay gap reporting: guidance for employers updated on 9 January 2024.

-Our commitment is to maintain gender pay equity in our business and we will continue to:
+Our commitment is to maintain gender pay quality in our business and we will continue to:

-• offer management and leadership development programmes across our Retail team in particular.
-This is reflected in delivering our Just Future Leaders training which sets up team members for upcoming leadership opportunities.
+- offer management and leadership development programmes across our Retail teams.
+This is reflected in delivering both face to face and online zoom training sessions to set up team members for upcoming leadership opportunities.